 Soon after the release of RetroPie 3.1, we are please to announce v3.2.
 Although only a couple of weeks have passed, there have been a fair number of improvements.
 Changes since 3.1: Fixed binaries of mupen64plus and lr-tyrquake and removed mupen64plus-testing as it is now included in the default mupen64plus.
 Updated to Hatari 1.9, and built in IPF image support. …Read More »

 We are pleased to announce the release of RetroPie 3.1!
 Among others, major features of this release are a more memory-light theme “Carbon”, an initial module for bluetooth keyboard support, and and new MAME emulators.
 Some EmulationStation tweaks and splashscreen improvements also made it into this release.
 Also, Berryboot images are provided now!
 Thanks a lot to everyone who has contributed …Read More »

 After 6 months of hard work we are pleased to announce the release of RetroPie 3.0.
 This retro-gaming project brings together a collection of popular emulators for those computers and consoles that you grew up with from the 70’s, 80’s and 90’s, all wrapped up and ready to run on the famous Raspberry Pi.
 From Atari 2600, to Sega Mega …Read More »

-The PowerBlock is an add-on board for the Raspberry Pi (version 1 and 2) models A+ and B+.
+The PowerBlock is an add-on board for the Raspberry Pi (version 1, 2, and 3) models A+ and B+.
 It provides a microcontroller-based power-switch functionality.
 This article describes the PowerBlock itself, as well as how to connect a power switch and how to install the driver.
 Functionalities The PowerBlock provides a power switch functionality.
-Why might this be of interest for …Read More »
+Why might this be of interest …Read More »